1. Introduction to Fortever Embroidery Machine Pricing

 8.2 Q: Are Fortever machines compatible with accessories from other brands?

-A: Yes, Fortever embroidery machines are designed with broad compatibility in mind.
-They work with a wide range of third-party accessories, including various hoops and frames.
-Always check specific model requirements and consult with your dealer to ensure seamless integration.
+A: Yes.
+Fortever machines support a wide range of third‑party accessories, including various hoops and frames.
+Confirm model requirements with your dealer.

 8.3 Q: What is covered under Fortever’s warranty, and how do I make a claim?